smithlabcode/ribotricer/docs/index.rst

 ======================================

 ``riboraptor`` library is a Python library for analysis of Ribo-seq data.
 It assumes the reads have already been aligned to a reference and are available as BAM/SAM for input.
-Detailed instructions for mapping are available elsewhere [TODO: Instructions for mapping].

 Current capabilities of ``riboraptor`` include: